ibm-watson-data-lab/seti_at_ibm/README.md

 #### Raw Data Introduction

-In order to get at the raw data, **you will need a Bluemix or Data Science Experience account**.
+In order to get at the raw data, we ask that you first attain an access token.
+We do this to track usage of the project.
+This will, for the moment, require you to create a 30-day free IBM Bluemix account (no credit-card required).
+Even after your free trial period ends, you can still access the SETI data with your access-token.

   1. Get Access Token
     * https://setigopublic.mybluemix.net/token